Fabian Pascal

-Fabian Pascal is a Romanian-American consultant to large software vendors such as IBM, Oracle Corporation, and Borland, but is better known as an author and seminar speaker.
+Fabian Pascal is a Romanian-American consultant to large software vendors such as IBM, Oracle Corporation, and Borland, but he is better known as an author and seminar speaker.
 Born in Romania, Pascal lives in the San Francisco, CA area of the US, and works in association with Christopher J. Date.

-Pascal is known for his sharp criticisms of the data management industry, trade press, current state of higher education, Western culture and alleged media bias.
+Pascal is known for his sharp criticisms of the data management industry, trade press, the current state of higher education, Western culture and alleged media bias.
 Pascal advocates strict adherence to the principles of the relational model, and argues that departing from the model in the name of pragmatism is responsible for serious data management troubles.
 Criticism of Pascal's advocacy often centers around his polemical style, which some perceive as overly confrontational and unprofessional.